randao/randao/handbook.md

 The `Follow` function has one parameter`_campaignID`.Anyone can find the detail infomation of the specified campaign.

-The follow action must at the collecting phase or before it, otherwise it will fail.In previous example, the follow action must before the 1840800 block(include 1840800).The follower need to send 1 ether for the bounty as well.
+The follow action must at the collecting phase or before it, otherwise it will fail.In previous example, the follow action must before the 1840800 block(include 1840800).The follower can also send some ethers for the bounty as well.

 ### Collecting valid sha3(s)